Code-Institute-Submissions/Kdoggg666-MS2/README.md

 match sound not playing after match in short succession - fixed by shortening the audio file and removing silence at the end

+mute button - i couldnt get the event listener on the mute button to both change the FA icon AND pay/pause the background music - fixed by making the icon toggle function call the music toggle function after changing the FA class. mute button works fine but after rester it runs both functions on conditional statement.